RedisGears/RedisGears/docs/stream_processing.md

 ## Enable Trimming

 It is enough that a single consumer will enable trimming so that the stream will be trimmed.
-The stream will be trim according to the slowest consumer that consume the stream at a given time (even if this is not the consumer that enabled the trimming).
-Raising exception durring the callback invocation will **not prevent the trimming**.
+The stream will be trimmed according to the slowest consumer that consumes the stream at any given time (even if this is not the consumer that enabled the trimming).
+Raising exception during the callback invocation will **not prevent the trimming**.
 The callback should decide how to handle failures by invoke a retry or write some error log.
 The error will be added to the `last_error` field on [RG.FUNCTION LIST](commands.md#rgfunction-list) command.

 ## Data processing Guarantees

 As long as the primary shard is up and running we guarantee exactly once property (the callback will be triggered exactly one time on each element in the stream).
-In case of failure such as shard crashing, we guarantee at least once propert (the callback will be triggered at least one time on each element in the stream)
+In case of failure such as shard crashing, we guarantee at least once propert (the callback will be triggered at least one time on each element in the stream).

 ## Upgrades